Write a comment

 making pancake batter - step photo 9

-10. Dilute the mass again with a small amount of milk.
+10. Dilute mass with small amount of milk.

 making pancake batter - step photo 10